processors Px Py Pz keyword args ...

 Note that if you run on a prime number of processors P, then a grid such as 1 x P x 1 will be required, which may incur extra communication costs due to the high surface area of each processor’s sub-domain.

-Also note that if multiple partitions are being used then P is the number of processors in this partition; see this section for an explanation of the -partition command-line switch.
+Also note that if multiple partitions are being used then P is the number of processors in this partition; see the -partition command-line switch doc page for details.
 Also note that you can prefix the processors command with the partition command to easily specify different Px,Py,Pz values for different partitions.

 You can use the partition command to specify different processor grids for different partitions, e.g.